hsf-training/hsf-training-cicd-github/_episodes/08-adding-ci-to-your-code.md

 # Building multiple versions

 Great, so we finally got it working...
-CI/CD isn't obviously powerful when you're only building one thing.
 Let's build both the version of the code we're testing and also test that the latest ROOT image (`rootproject/root:latest`) works with our code.
 Call this new job `build_skim_latest`.

 > ## Adding the `build_skim_latest` job
 >